MajaK02/Discover_Polska/README.md

 ### Direct Messaging
 - Users will be able to directly message other users to ask questions or clarification on any potential travel destinations.

+### Interactive Map with pinpoint locations
+- An interactive map will be included with pinpointed locations which have been referenced by blog posts.
+Users will have the possibility to click the pin and recieve links to relevant blog posts.
+- It would also be ueful for the blog to bring into other Eastern European countries, or at least those neighbouring Poland itself for variation in location and activities.

+### Sub-categories of blog posts
+- I would want to create filters with subcategories of what people were interested in i.e. Specific cafes in Krakow, museums in Warszaw etc. making the blog more comprehensive.

 ## Acknowledgements
 Code, Content, Project LOs and primary learning supplied by Code Institute LMS.